Tier 2 Consulting Firms: The Complete Guide and Rankings

 Key Stats

 Booz Allen Hamilton was founded in 1914, making it one of the oldest consulting firms in the world.
-The firm is uniquely focused on serving government clients, particularly in defense, intelligence, and civil sectors.
-According to Vault’s 2024 rankings, Booz Allen is the number one firm for public sector consulting.
-The firm also provides strategic and technology consulting to private sector clients in healthcare and energy.
+The firm is uniquely focused on serving government clients in defense, intelligence, and civil sectors, and according to Vault's 2024 rankings, it is the number one firm for public sector consulting.
+Its strengths are cybersecurity, digital transformation, advanced analytics, AI, and defense consulting.

-Booz Allen’s culture revolves around mission-driven work.
-Consultants tend to be motivated by public service and national security impact.
-The firm offers competitive benefits including strong retirement plans and security clearance opportunities that open unique career paths unavailable at other consulting firms.
+Booz Allen's culture revolves around mission-driven work, and consultants tend to be motivated by public service and national security impact.
+The firm offers competitive benefits including strong retirement plans.
+Security clearance opportunities open unique career paths unavailable at other consulting firms.

 10. ZS Associates